OCTOBER

 October 26

-1757 -- Charles Pinckney, the son of Col. Charles Pinckney and Frances Brewton and a future architect of the U.S. Constitution, was born.
+1757 -- Charles Pinckney, son of Col. Charles Pinckney and Frances Brewton and a future architect of the U.S. Constitution, was born.

 1765 -- Leaders of a rebel mob spread rumors that Charles Town's two local stamp agents, George Saxby and Caleb Lloyd, were hiding out at Fort Johnson on James Island.
 Over the next two days, the mob rampaged through the streets of Charles Town, threatening to kill the agents if they did not resign their office.
 (Source: Charleston, Charleston!)